nnbaocuong99/k8s-cluster/README.md

 ### guide / step by step:

-- step 1: get urself a terminal and ssh into the master node `ssh username@IP`
+- step 1: get urself a terminal and ssh into the master-node `ssh username@IP`
 > (on this one the command is gonna be: `ssh cuongnnb@192.168.26.200`)
 - *step (optional)*: if u r using vscode or any remote control method, u will need to add an user. replace `ur-username-go-here` with the name u r expecting:
 ```